 Properly caring for a wound on your foot or leg will help it heal faster, avoid infection, and prevent further complications from arising.
-This article will go over some common types of wounds, treating them at home, and whether or not should see a foot doctor/lower extremity wound specialist.
+This article will go over some common types of wounds, treating them at home, and whether or not should see a podiatrist/lower extremity wound specialist.

 Types of Wounds